'The Witcher' advert criticised for being "awkward" and "cringe" on social media

-An advertising campaign for the The Witcher season three has been criticised on social media for being “incredibly awkward” and “cringe”.
+An advertising campaign for The Witcher season three has been criticised on social media for being “incredibly awkward” and “cringe”.

 The first five episodes the new season of Netflix’s fantasy series came out last week, the last time viewers will see Henry Cavill in the role of Geralt Of Rivia, before Liam Hemsworth replaces him in the fourth and fifth seasons.